vivliostyle/vfm/docs/vfm.md

 Make the heading a hierarchical section.

 - Do not sectionize if parent is `blockquote`.
-- The attributes of the heading are basically copied to the section.
-- The `id` attribute is moved to the section.
-- The `hidden` attribute is not copied and only the heading applies.
 - Set the `levelN` class in the section to match the heading depth.
+- Copy the value of the `id` attribute of the heading to the `aria-labelledby` attribute of the section.

 **VFM**